 The NatureScot Sitelink online mapping tools identifies that the scheme is not situated within, and does not share connectivity with, a 'sensitive area' designated for biodiversity features e.g., Special Area of Conservation (SAC), Special Protection Area (SPA), Ramsar, Site of Special Scientific Interest (SSSI), etc.

 The scheme is not situated within a Local Nature Conservation Site (LNCS) or Local Nature Reserve (LNR) designated for biodiversity features.

-The National Biodiversity Network (NBN) online mapping tool records five mammal species of conservation importance within 2 km of the scheme (in last 10-years) within 10 km grid squares NT18.
+The National Biodiversity Network (NBN) records one mammal species of conservation importance.